delasierra

 beyond restitution: indigenous practices, museums, and heritage

-Mama José Shibulata Zarabata Sauna and José Manuel Sauna Mamatacan, together with representatives of other indigenous communities from Latin America and museum professionals from European collections, will participate in a workshop to discuss on the violent separation between the so-called objects and the indigenous peoples and their practices, currently established in European collecting and musealization, and what would be needed for its undoing.
+Mama José Shibulata Zarabata Sauna and José Manuel Sauna Mamatacan, along with representatives of other indigenous communities from Latin America, such as Glicéria Tupinambá (Serra do Padeiro, Bahia, Brazil), Francy Baniwa (Içana River, Amazonas, Brazil) and Francisco Huichaqueo accompanied by members of the Mapuche community of Bollilco (Wallmapu, Chile) and museum professionals from European collections, participated in a workshop to discuss the violent separation between the so-called objects and the indigenous peoples with their practices.

-The event is organised by the Leuphana Institute of Advanced Studies in Culture and Society, in collaboration with Dr. Fernanda Pitta and Dr. Bruno Moreschi (Principle Investigator and Researcher respectively in the research project “Decay Without Mourning: Future Thinking Heritage Practices”), Dr. Lynn Rother (Professor for Provenance Studies, Leuphana University Lüneburg), Sebastián Eduardo Dávila (Research Associate, Professorship for Contemporary Art, Leuphana University), Laura Felicitas Sabel (Research Associate, DFG-Research Training Group “Cultures of Critique”, Leuphana University), and Susanne Leeb (Professor for Contemporary Art at Leuphana University Lüneburg and Co-director of LIAS).
+The workshop was organized in collaboration by Dr. Fernanda Pitta and Dr. Bruno Moreschi (Principle Investigator and Researcher respectively in the research project “Decay Without Mourning: Future Thinking Heritage Practices”), Dr. Lynn Rother (Professor for Provenance Studies, Leuphana University Lüneburg), Sebastián Eduardo Dávila (Research Associate, Professorship for Contemporary Art, Leuphana University Lüneburg), Laura Felicitas Sabel (Research Associate, DFG-Research Training Group “Cultures of Critique”, Leuphana University Lüneburg), and Susanne Leeb (Professor for Contemporary Art at Leuphana University Lüneburg and Co-director of LIAS).

 more